Investment Visas For Hong Kong

 In September 2003, the Immigration Department (“Immigration Department”) of the Hong Kong Special Administrative Region of the People’s Republic of China (“Hong Kong”) introduced the Capital Investment Entrant Scheme (“Scheme”).
 Before the scheme’s introduction, individuals seeking residency in return for investment in Hong Kong had to rely upon a subset of the Employment Visa, the Employment Visa Based upon Investment in Hong Kong (the “Business Investment Visa”).

 The Capital Investment Entrant Scheme was officially suspended on 15 January 2015.
 This page will be updated once more is known about the next steps or alternative options.

 Business Investment Visas are routinely granted to qualifying applicants and often are processed in approximately two to three months.

-1. The Immigration test – substantial benefit to the economy of Hong Kong as a whole
+1. The Immigration test – a substantial benefit to the economy of Hong Kong as a whole

-This can take the form of a Limited Liability Company formed in Hong Kong or registration of a foreign corporation under the Hong Kong Companies Ordinance.
+As a Limited Liability Company formed in Hong Kong or a foreign corporation’s registration under the Hong Kong Companies Ordinance.
 Sole proprietorships and partnerships are not usually acceptable.